Medication Mistakes That Could Be Making You Sick

-Avoid confusion and reduce the chance of mistakes by knowing the names of the drugs you take.
+Avoid confusion and reduce the likelihood of making a mistake by knowing the names of the drugs you take.
 “Studies show that patients who know the names of their medications have better adherence to their medication regimen and are less likely to mix up their medications or take the wrong one,” Walker says.
 “Knowing both the brand name and generic name of a medication is especially helpful since the prescriber may be using the brand name to prescribe, while the pharmacy would usually dispense the generic name.”

 Not checking the label

 Pharmacists can sometimes make mistakes.
 “We at ISMP regularly receive reports of pharmacies giving a correctly filled prescription to the wrong customer,” says Gaunt.
-“A study conducted by ISMP found that this error happens about once for every 1,000 prescriptions filled.”
-Taking the wrong drug could cause an adverse reaction or leave your condition untreated, so check that the label is correct before you leave the pharmacy.
-In addition, make sure the pills look the same each time you refill them, Gaunt says—if they don’t, you could have the wrong med.
+In a 2012 study, published in the Journal of the American Pharmacists Association and conducted by ISMP, they found that this error happens about once for every 1,000 prescriptions filled.
+Taking the wrong drug may cause an adverse reaction or leave your condition untreated, so check that the label is correct before you leave the pharmacy.
+In addition, make sure the pills look the same each time you refill them, Gaunt says—if they don’t, you could have the wrong meds.

 Not taking your meds correctly

-It may seem obvious at first glance, but you’d be surprised at how easy it is to screw this up.
-According to the Mayo Clinic, common mistakes include mixing up eye and ear drops, chewing non-chewables, using silverware to measure teaspoons, and cutting up pills.
+It may seem obvious at first glance, but you’d be surprised at how easy it is to mess this up.
+Common mistakes include mixing up eye and ear drops, chewing non-chewables, using silverware to measure teaspoons, and cutting up pills.
+(Plus, did you know the danger of swallowing pills without water?)
 Understanding the right way to take your meds “will assure that you get the correct dose or appropriate amount of medication for each dose, which is especially important for medications that have a narrow range for dosing,” Young says.
 “Knowing which products may be chewed or crushed is also important as some medications will be absorbed too fast or in too high a dose if crushed or chewed.”
-A good rule to follow: When you pick up your medication, confirm with your pharmacist exactly how to take it.
+A good rule to follow: When you pick up your meds, confirm with your pharmacist exactly how to take it.

 Stopping a medication too soon

-You feel better, so you can stop your med, right?
-Nope.
+You feel better, so you can stop your meds, right?
+Wrong.
 “Stopping a medication abruptly can lead to severe consequences,” Walker says.
 Your blood pressure or blood sugar levels could spike if meds to manage them are stopped.
 “Some medications may have adverse effects when stopped suddenly, including SSRIs such as Prozac, which takes time to build in the system to become effective,” he says.
-Steroids, such as prednisone, should never be stopped cold turkey but rather tapered, to give your adrenal glands time to resume their normal function, according to the Mayo Clinic.
 With antibiotics, “although you may feel better after a few days, all of the bacterial infection causing the symptoms is probably not yet eradicated until the full course of treatment is completed.”
 To avoid getting sick again, complete the full course.

 Taking other people’s meds